20c/vaping/docs/config.md

 ## Introduction

-Vaping will look for its config directory in order of:
+Vaping will look for its config directory in the following order:

 - command line option `--home`
 - environment variable `$VAPING_HOME`